 A Few Things to Consider

 It is still possible to travel to states in red, either by bus or plane.
-However, when flying, keep in mind you will be responsible for paying any cancellations or flight changes.
+However, when flying, keep in mind you will be responsible for paying for any cancellations or flight changes.
 Unless the airline cancels a flight, no fees are waived.

 If you’re planning to stay for a long time, it’s preferable to travel by bus.
 It’s cheaper, and there aren’t many schedule changes as compared to flights.
 Airlines operate on tight financial margins, and that’s why they sometimes cancel/reschedule empty flights.

 When booking a hotel, I recommend you make a reservation and pay when you show up at the hotel, not when booking.
-Travel sites like Expedia let you do this.
+Travel sites like Booking let you do this.
 This way you won’t have to deal with any cancellations or fees.

 The COVID monitoring system is constantly changing.
 If a state switches to red while you’re there, rest assured they won’t kick you out.
 You’re protected under Mexican law in this regard.
 The only problem is that your experience will not be as enjoyable since many places will be closed.
 That’s why I recommend only visiting states in yellow/green or those that just turned orange.
 If you’re planning to visit an orange state, avoid doing so when the map is about to change since it might change to red and affect your experience negatively.

 Also, keep in mind that restrictions vary by state.
 The federal government established some general guidelines, but local governments are the ones who decide if they establish tougher restrictions or not.
-It can get really confusing.
+It can get confusing.
 Your best bet is to constantly monitor the COVID map as well as Tripadvisor and Facebook travel groups where you can get updated information firsthand.
 Oh, and don’t forget to check out the official tourism website of the state you’re planning to visit.

 Last but not least, I can never emphasize enough the importance of buying travel insurance, especially during these times.
 I highly recommend World Nomads as they are one of the few insurance companies that don’t exclude COVID from their policies.